dengking/programming-language/docs/Theory/Programming-language/Design-of-programming-language/Memory-model/index.md

 Most research in the area of memory models revolves around:

-- Designing a **memory model** that allows a maximal degree of freedom for compiler optimizations while still giving sufficient guarantees about race-free and (perhaps more importantly) race-containing programs.
+1、Designing a **memory model** that allows a maximal degree of freedom for compiler optimizations while still giving sufficient guarantees about race-free and (perhaps more importantly) race-containing programs.

-- Proving program optimizations that are correct with respect to such a memory model.
+2、Proving program optimizations that are correct with respect to such a memory model.